Skip to main content

 Growth Hormone Peptide Therapies and Brain Function

 Growth hormone itself plays a part in various brain functions, including memory, learning, and mood regulation.
 As GH levels naturally decline with age, individuals may experience a reduction in mental acuity and changes in sleep patterns.
-Growth hormone-releasing peptides (GHRPs) work by stimulating the to produce more of its own GH in a pulsatile, physiological manner, mimicking the body’s natural rhythm.
+Growth hormone-releasing peptides (GHRPs) work by stimulating the pituitary gland to produce more of its own GH in a pulsatile, physiological manner, mimicking the body’s natural rhythm.
 This contrasts with direct GH administration, which can suppress the body’s endogenous production.

 Consider the specific neurochemical effects observed with these peptides: